pershyn/storm-debian-packaging/README.md

 ## Compatibity:

 * This version is intended to be used against 0.9.2 and Debian Wheezy.
 Presumably it can be ran on any other debian-based distribution, because relies only on LSB.
+It has also upstart's conf files.
 * There are previous versions (up to 0.9.1) built with FPM [here](https://github.com/pershyn/storm-deb-packaging).
 See tags/branches and forks.

 ## Details: